pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 More info on the technical implementation and quality of NTP synchronisation can be found in the [Pupil Invisible developer docs](/developer/invisible/#time-synchronization "Pupil Invisible developer docs - time synchronization").

 ## Recording transfer
 The recommended way to transfer recordings off of the Companion Device is to upload them to Pupil Cloud.
 Recordings can be analyzed in Pupil Cloud directly or downloaded to a computer.

-In case usage of Pupil Cloud is not an option, recordings can also be transfered to a computer directly using a USB connection.
-Both option are described in more detail below.
+In case usage of Pupil Cloud is not an option, recordings can also be transferred to a computer directly using a USB connection.

+Both options are described in more detail below.

 ### Pupil Cloud

-Pupil Invisible recordings can be uploaded to Pupil Cloud directly from the Invisible Companion App.
+Pupil Invisible recordings **can only be** uploaded to Pupil Cloud directly from the Invisible Companion App.
 We recommend using Pupil Cloud for ease of use, stability, robustness, and data security.

 If you made recordings with the Invisible Companion App while the cloud upload was disabled, you can re-enable and upload recordings to Cloud as follows: